adtrace/adtrace_sdk_unity/README.md

 **Note**: This feature exists only in iOS platform.

 AdTrace SDK offers the possibility to use it for requesting user authorization in accessing their app-related data.
 AdTrace SDK has a wrapper built on top of the [requestTrackingAuthorizationWithCompletionHandler:](https://developer.apple.com/documentation/apptrackingtransparency/attrackingmanager/3547037-requesttrackingauthorizationwith?language=objc) method, where you can as well define the callback method to get information about a user's choice.
+In order for this method to work, you need to specify a text which is going to be displayed as part of the tracking request dialog to your user.
+This setting is located inside of your iOS app `Info.plist` file under `NSUserTrackingUsageDescription` key.
+In case you don't want to add specify this on your own in your Xcode project, you can check AdTrace prefab settings in inspector and specify this text under `User Tracking Description`.
+If specified there, AdTrace iOS post-build process will make sure to add this setting into your app's `Info.plist` file.

 Also, with the use of this wrapper, as soon as a user responds to the pop-up dialog, it's then communicated back using your callback method.
 The SDK will also inform the backend of the user's choice.
 The `NSUInteger` value will be delivered via your callback method with the following meaning:

 - 0: `ATTrackingManagerAuthorizationStatusNotDetermined`
 - 1: `ATTrackingManagerAuthorizationStatusRestricted`